 SILVER BIZNAGA ‘HOTEL AC MÁLAGA PALACIO’ TO THE BEST ACTRESS

 Ex aequo to Valeria Bertuccelli, by The Queen of Fear (La reina del miedo), and Alexandra Jiménez, by Les distàncies (Las distancias)

 SILVER BIZNAGA TO THE BEST SUPPORTING ACTRESS

-Carmen Flores, for Mi querida cofradía
+Carmen Flores, by Mi querida cofradía

 SILVER BIZNAGA TO THE BEST SUPPORTING ACTOR

-Vladimir Cruz, for Los buenos demonios
+Vladimir Cruz, by Los buenos demonios

 SILVER BIZNAGA TO THE BEST SCRIPT